-After becoming the top-rated virtual assistant on Android and with the company’s subsequent evolution into API.AI, the strategy shifted towards highlighting the platform as uniquely capable in serving new consumer use cases, including the chatbot and connected car spaces.
+After becoming the top-rated virtual assistant on Android and with the company’s subsequent evolution into API.AI, the strategy shifted towards highlighting the platform as a uniquely capable tool for developers working in the chatbot and connected car spaces.